-See "Configuring Authentication Servers for Logins to the KVM" on page 176.
+See "Configuring Authentication Servers for Logins to the KVM/net and Connected Devices" on page 208.

-Configuring Authentication Servers for Logins to the KVM
+Configuring Authentication Servers for Logins to the KVM/ net and Connected Devices

-The administrator fills out the appropriate form to set up an authentication server for every authentication method to be used by the KVM.
+The administrator fills out the appropriate form to set up an authentication server for every authentication method to be used by the KVM/net and by any of its ports.
 The available authentication methods are RADIUS, TACACS+, LDAP, Kerberos, SMB/NTLM, and NIS.